EnigmaCurry/d.rymcg.tech/README.md

 # d.rymcg.tech

-This is a collection of docker-compose projects consisting of [Traefik](https://doc.traefik.io/traefik/) as a TLS HTTP/TCP reverse proxy and other various applications and services behind this proxy.
-Each project is in its own sub-directory containing its own `docker-compose.yaml` and `.env` file (as well as `.env-dist` sample file).
+This is a collection of Docker Compose projects consisting of [Traefik](https://doc.traefik.io/traefik/) as a TLS HTTP/TCP reverse proxy and other various self-hosted applications and services behind this proxy.
+Each project is in its own sub-directory containing its own `docker-compose.yaml` and `.env-dist` sample config file.
 This structure allows you to pick and choose which services you wish to enable.
-You may also integrate your own external docker-compose projects into this framework.
+You may also integrate your own external Docker Compose projects into this framework.

-Each project also has a `Makefile` to simplify configuration, installation, and maintainance tasks.
-The setup for any sub-project is as easy as running:
+Each project has a `Makefile` to simplify configuration, installation, and maintainance tasks.
+The setup for any sub-project is as easy as
+running:

  * `make config` and interactively answering some questions to generate the `.env` file automatically.